hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 They stay open because an organization whose client secret expired, or whose administrator was deactivated in the provider by mistake, has to be able to repair the connection and keep paying.
 If those screens sat behind the gate they are the only way to unlock, nothing could ever fix it.
 So while the provider is down, a required organization can fix its connection and keep its subscription, and cannot publish or fetch privately until the provider is back.

 Reaching either screen that way is recorded in the organization's audit log and emailed to its administrators, at most once an hour per member.

+The SSO screen is reachable so the connection can be repaired, and turning enforcement off for the organization counts as repairing it.
+Exempting individual members does not: it outlives the outage and leaves the organization reading as enforced, so that control needs a current organization access session like everything else.

 ### The residual bypasses